 The key questions you want to answer with any backstory you include are: “What makes this character tick, and why should I care about them?”

 Your opening chapters or scenes should be action-heavy (with some nice introductory conflict) to get agents, publishers, and readers into your story.
 Once you feel that is established, you can start weaving in backstory or flashback starting in the second or third chapters.
 Why is the character’s situation XYZ?
 What is the significance of their objective and motivation?
 Which characters do we need to know more about in order to understand the present conflict?

 BUT!
 Remember to keep up the balance of action and information, a crucial idea in keeping your pacing lean and mean and compelling.
 Whenever you give us a scene or paragraph of backstory, surround it with action, scene, and dialogue on either side.

 Readers only perceive a story to be backstory-heavy and slow-moving when there aren’t injections of action and conflict to give the dense information a much-needed “lift.”

 Another thing to consider when you wonder how much character backstory to use, where, and when, is that you don’t have to use absolutely everything that you’ve developed.
 You may have done your homework and discovered where your character went to middle school and who their first crush was and how they like to relax after a long day.
 Some of this could wind up in your story, but some of it is for your edification only.

 Sometimes, you will find that you need more depth.
-In that case, whole flashbacks of scenes and memories that not only flesh out your protagonist but the other characters in the story will become useful.
+In that case, whole flashbacks of scenes and memories that not only flesh out your protagonist but the secondary characters in the story will become useful.
 But make sure these pull a lot of weight and deliver a lot of insight.
 The fewer and tighter your flashbacks, the better.